Jonas-Hemmett/Blackjack_Bot/README.md

 # Blackjack Bot
-Blackjack bot is a Raspberry Pi based project which can participate in real world games of blackjack
+Blackjack bot is a Raspberry Pi based project which can participate in real world games of blackjack.

 ## Setup and Usage for PC
 ### Module Installation